Rui1973Martins/Extruder/README.md

 - execute the compile.bat to generate the final assembly with code and graphics data

 # NOTE:
+This code uses the BeepFX player by Shiru.

 This is still a work in progress, although the game is already playable.